Kansas City

 Diagnosing Different Types of Cerebral Palsy

-Cerebral palsy is actually a group of conditions that impacts movement, balance, and posture.
-Like any condition, each person with it experiences different symptoms.
 For example, many people with cerebral palsy have trouble walking and require accommodations and long-term care, while others may be a little imbalanced while walking but do not need any personalized care.
 It all depends on the type of cerebral palsy a person has and how severe their symptoms are.

 The four main types of cerebral palsy are: